National Alliance (Latvia): Migration policy

-The party was the only one of the leading coalition partners that completely refused both the refugee quota system, as well as voluntary acceptation of refugees.
-In August 2015, the party took part in organizing the anti-immigration rally in Rīga.
+Party co-chairman Gaidis Bērziņš argued that Latvia's history and demographic situation justified exemptions or special treatment regarding refugee admissions under EU burden-sharing mechanisms.
+In August 2015, party members took part in organizing an anti-immigration protest in front of the Palace of Justice in Riga.
 This anti-immigration position was accented in the annual foreign affair debates in the Saeima, also turning against perceived liberal immigration policy and political correctness in the EU.